zhhao1/fcgcl/README.md

-# Code for paper "FCGCL: Fine- and Coarse-Granularity Contrastive Learning for Speech Translation" is preparing.
+# Code for paper "FCCL: Fine- and Coarse-Granularity Contrastive Learning for Speech Translation" is preparing.